-No matter you are looking to use an exercise bike, you will always be able to seek out equipment for exercise that will allow you to work on cardio.
-It is very normal that you may face some dilemma when trying to pick out exercise equipment, especially when deciding which bike will be able to provide the best comfort and safety, between an elliptical bike and a stationary bike.
+No matter the type of exercise bike you are looking to use, you will face some dilemma about which one to choose.
+Cardio, comfort and safety are few of the things you have to consider for both elliptical and stationary bikes.
 You may not know what each machine really brings to the table and how they differ from each other.
 Would an elliptical bike help you to lose weight faster and more effectively than its counterpart?
-Will a stationary bike allow you to stay in better shape?
-How do we know which of these two can be used for rehabilitation and for muscle toning, as they are very different activities?
-We have focused on this debate in this article here by comparing the products in much detail so that you can make the best choice.
+Will a stationary bike allow you to stay in a better shape?
+How do we know which amongst these two can be used for rehabilitation and for muscle toning, as they are very different activities.
+We have focused on this debate in this article here by comparing the products in much detail so that you can make the best choice for you.

 What is an Elliptical Bike?